FreeSlave/kde-servicemenu-transfersh/README.md

 * curl
 * kde4-config (for KDE4) and kf5-config (for KDE5)

-Also at least one of the following requirements should be satisfied:
+Also at least one of the following requirements should be met:

 * running **klipper** + installed **qdbus**
 * running **clipit**